Battle of Leipzig: Action at Möckern

 The northern front was dominated by the Battle of Möckern.
 This was a four phase battle and saw hard fighting from both sides.
 A manor, palace, walled gardens, and low walls dominated the village.
 Each position was turned into a fortress with the walls being loopholed for covered fire by the French.
 The ground to the west of the position was too wooded and swampy for emplacement of artillery.
 A dike ran east along the Elster River being four metres high.
 Marshal Marmont brought up infantry columns behind the positions in reserve and for a quick counter-attack against any fallen position.
 Blücher commanded Langeron's Russian and Yorck's Prussian corps against Marmont's VI Corps.
 When the battle hung in the balance, Marmont ordered a cavalry charge, but his commander refused to attack.
 Later, an attack by Prussian hussars caused serious losses to the French defenders.
 The battle lasted well into the night.
 Artillery caused the majority of the 9,000 Allied and 7,000 French casualties, and the French lost another 2,000 prisoners.

 Action at Lindenau

-In the western front, the Austrian III Corps under General Giulay attacked the suburb of Lindenau and had success at first, forcing Marshal Ney to divert General Bertrand's IV Corps to hold the position.
+In the western front, the Austrian III Corps under General Gyulay attacked the suburb of Lindenau and had success at first, forcing Marshal Ney to divert General Bertrand's IV Corps to hold the position.
 But soon the French held, the fighting later ground down into a stalemate, and the Austrians were driven back not far from the village.
 However, for the French, there was also a negative strategic consequence for this minor success.
 IV Corps was needed by Napoleon for his attacks on the main Austro-Russian armies positioned at the south, and since they did not take part in the attack as they were that time engaging the Austrians in Lindenau, his attack failed.